SpiderDAO/polkadot/roadmap/implementers-guide/src/node/utility/network-bridge.md

 ### Network Event: Peer Connected

 Issue a `NetworkBridgeEvent::PeerConnected` for each [Event Handler](#event-handlers) of the peer-set and negotiated protocol version of the peer.
-Also issue a `NetworkBridgeEvent::PeerViewChange` and send the peer our current view.

 ### Network Event: Peer Disconnected